MelJan/PyDeep/docs/tutorials/ICA_natural_images.rst

    :scale: 75 %
    :alt: ICA filters with fitted Gabor-wavelets.

-as well as the corresponding tuning curves, which show the responds/activities as a function of angle.
+as well as the corresponding tuning curves, which show the responds/activities as a function frequency in pixels/cycle (left) and angle in rad (right).

 .. figure:: images/ICA_tuning.png
    :scale: 75 %
    :alt: ICA  fiter's tuning curves

-Furthermore, we can plot the histogram of all filters over angle as well as frequency.
+Furthermore, we can plot the histogram of all filters over the frequencies in pixels/cycle (left) and angles in rad (right).

 .. figure:: images/ICA_histogram.png
    :scale: 75 %